 The forum’s ”living documentary" format supports civil, civic discourse.
 Presenters are chosen for their ability to effectively describe their involvement in the chosen issue.
 They are not seated in front of the room as a panel of experts, but are seated alongside public participants at large tables scattered throughout the room.
 After a series of short "stories" from the presenters, participants are given the opportunity to meet in groups with whichever presenter(s) they choose in order to contribute their own knowledge and perspectives to the larger story.
 The new groups then report their contributions to the entire assembly.
 The result is that everyone has a very real opportunity to share ideas and solutions with everyone in attendance.
 Participants are then sent a follow-up survey to choose the best solutions for implementation.

-Presented by MNA and the Grand Canyon Trust, with support from Coconino County, Geo Family Foundation, Landscape Conservation Initiative at NAU, City of Flagstaff BBB Revenues, and the Flagstaff Arts Council.
+Presented by MNA and the Grand Canyon Trust.
+Made possible by the generous support of Coconino County, Geo Family Foundation, and The Landscape Conservation Initiative at NAU..

 Free and open to the public.
 Space is limited.
 Pre-registration required.